 Though Wyoming has default rules on the books that address some of the potential challenges that might arise between LLC members, the LLC operating agreement has the potential to override such presumptions.

-In most states, forming an LLC doesn’t require a business license, but you’ll need to follow Wyoming state procedures, as you may need local, state, or federal permits depending on your type of business.
+In Wyoming, forming an LLC doesn’t require a business license, but you’ll need to follow Wyoming state procedures, as you may need local, state, or federal permits depending on your type of business.
 Fees for these vary, but most costs are minimal.